brannon3.jpg image

 Teaching areas

-Early America, the American Revolution, childhood and old age (age norms)
+Early America, the American Revolution, ideas about age

 Selected publications and projects